stratdev3/SimpleW/readme.md

         }

     }

 }
 ```

-You can override a method `Route` with the parameter `isAbsolutePath: true`.
+You can override a path with the parameter `isAbsolutePath: true`.

 ```csharp
 using System;